 A limited liability partnership protects individual partners in the partnership.
 The other partners may not be held liable for another partner’s misconduct or negligence.
 Likewise, the partners are also not personally liable for the obligations and liabilities of the partnership.

 A limited liability company is a business that combines the liability protections of a traditional corporation with pass-through taxation for federal income taxes.
 LLCs are governed by their operating agreement, which expressly defines each member’s rights and responsibilities to the LLC.
 Operating agreements may provide the LLC’s members with more flexibility in governing the corporation.
 Pass-through taxation permits the LLC to pay taxes on the income paid to its shareholders and not on the corporation’s earnings.

 Professional Services Corporation (S Corp)

 A professional services corporation, commonly referred to as an S Corp, is a corporation where the owner earns more of his or her income from personal services.
 An S Corp permits the owner to avoid self-employment taxation.

 Due to the filings and drafting involved in forming a corporate entity, it’s best to work with an experienced attorney to ensure that all necessary corporate governance documents have been created and the arrangements thoroughly vetted.
 A successful business should never be hobbled by poor decisions during its formation.

-Contact Our Corporate Planning Law Firm in Evanston, Chicago and Lake Forest
+Contact Our Corporate Planning Law Firm in Evanston, Chicago, Lake Forest and Oak Brook

-At Stern Perkoski, we are dedicated to guiding you through the process of forming a corporate entity.
-We are always happy to further discuss the specifics of forming a corporation in Illinois, and what your case in Evanston, Chicago or Lake Forest will entail.
+At Stern Perkoski Mendez, we are dedicated to guiding you through the process of forming a corporate entity.
+We are always happy to further discuss the specifics of forming a corporation in Illinois, and what your case in Evanston, Chicago, Lake Forest and Oak Brook will entail.
 Request a free consultation online or call us at (847) 868-9584.